Educational programs and activities that increase knowledge of the world’s polar regions.

 Lanark County Camera Club

-Drawn from over 2,000 photographs taken over a total of ten weeks spent on Nunavut’s Somerset Island, Polar Horizons’ acclaimed photo exhibit Somerset Island: White Ghost Country has so far been shown in 16 locations in Quebec and Ontario.
+Drawn from over 2,000 photographs taken over a total of ten weeks spent on Nunavut’s Somerset Island, Polar Horizons’ acclaimed photo exhibition Somerset Island: White Ghost Country has so far been shown in 16 locations in Quebec and Ontario.

 Somerset Island: White Ghost Country

-Following two stays on Somerset Island, an island of the Canadian High Arctic located above the 74° parallel north, France Rivet has put together a photo exhibit to present this uninhabited island where she was bitten by the Arctic bug.
+Following two stays on Somerset Island, an island of the Canadian High Arctic located above the 74° parallel north, France Rivet has put together a photo exhibition to present this uninhabited island where she was bitten by the Arctic bug.

 Every summer, hundreds if not thousands of belugas congregate in the Cunningham Inlet estuary at the mouth of the Cunningham River.
 Here, they find shallow and warmer waters.
 They come to rub against the rocky bottom to molt their skin.

 These are amazing photos — especially the bears.
-You have put a lot of work in the exhibit and there is so much information about the region.
+You have put a lot of work in the exhibition and there is so much information about the region.
 I hope it attracts some people to the area (but not too many).
 I just wanted to let you know how impressed I was and how much I enjoyed the photos.